pitayapj/pitayapj.github.io/docs/index.md

 <h2>So, let's get on to it, shall we!! </h2>

 ??? note "Disclaimer"
     Like I said, the website is a note for myself.
-I might left some information out so please read with careful consideration.
+I might leave some information out, or outright missing some, so please read with careful consideration.

-    Still, Love to have you here.
+    Still, love to have you here.
 Feedbacks are always appreciated. :smile: